sirotros/movie-app/README.md

 # Movie Website

 Movie website where you can see the details of the most rated movies and popular movies using MovieDb api.
+You can use it in Turkish and English with multiple language options.

 ## Build with
 - React